flyingsquad/journal-enricher/README.md

 @PanToPin[JournalEntry.HtmRXrp1A0K3bYQW.JournalEntryPage.sfldPNVbYtYXLjLu]

 >Get the UUID by right-clicking the icon in the edit window for the journal page you have pinned.
 Create the pin on the map by dragging the the name of the page from the journal page index and dropping it on the map.
-Because the scene where the pin resides has to be the current scene, it's best to include a @ViewScene[] enricher along with the @JumpToPin[]
+Because the scene where the pin resides has to be the current scene, it's best to include a @ViewScene[] enricher along with the @PanToPin[], or just use @Goto (added in a later release).